CodeTogether-Inc/CodeTogether-Live/docs/docs/installation-guides/vscode-network-troubleshooting.md

 ## Debugging Connectivity Issues

-In CodeTogether settings, turn on the **CodeTogether: Debug** setting and restart VS Code.
+In CodeTogether Live settings, turn on the **CodeTogether: Debug** setting and restart VS Code.
 The extension will now log to the CodeTogether Debug console in the Output view.

 ### For On-Premises Users